Hildegarde Naughton: Political career

 Naughton surprised many by unseating party colleague John Mulholland at the 2009 local election in the Galway City West local electoral area (Salthill-Claddagh-Knocknacarra).
 John Cunningham suggested that personal networking, effective postering, and the endorsement of Maureen Egan aided her victory.
 After her election, she was a director on Galway City Partnership Board and a member of Galway City Council's Transport Strategic Policy Committee and the Galway City Vocational Education Committee.

 Naughton ran unsuccessfully for the Dáil at the 2011 general election in Galway West.
 During the campaign in January, she alleged that councillors had been "doing the bidding" of a "hidden elite" for 20 years.
-In June, she was Fine Gael's choice for Mayor of Galway for 2011–12, part of a pact rotating the post between Fine Gael, Labour Party, and some Independent members.
+In June, she was Fine Gael's choice for Mayor of Galway for 2011–2012, part of a pact rotating the post between Fine Gael, Labour Party, and some independent members.
 Her nomination was in doubt after Councillors objected to her allegation the previous January.
 She unreservedly withdrew the comments before the mayoral vote was taken.

-She caused controversy when she used her casting vote as Mayor to deny David Norris the right to address Galway City Council during his campaign to get a nomination for the 2011 presidential election.
+She caused controversy when she used her casting vote as mayor to deny David Norris the right to address Galway City Council during his campaign to get a nomination for the 2011 presidential election.
 She later claimed it was a "misunderstanding".

 At the 2011 general election, Naughton was one of four Fine Gael candidates for the five seats in Galway West; Seán Kyne and Brian Walsh were elected, while Naughton and Fidelma Healy Eames were unsuccessful.
 In July 2013, Walsh was expelled from the Fine Gael parliamentary party for voting against the party whip on the Protection of Life During Pregnancy Bill 2013.
 Healy Eames was expelled a week after Walsh for opposing the same bill in the Seanad.
-On 19 July, Naughton was appointed to the Seanad by Taoiseach Enda Kenny.
-Walsh was readmitted into the Fine Gael parliamentary party in 2014, but due to health reasons, he stood down before the general election.
+On 19 July 2013, Naughton was appointed to the Seanad by Taoiseach Enda Kenny.
+Walsh was readmitted into the Fine Gael parliamentary party in 2014, but resigned for health reasons before the general election.